Making the most of Disk Management on Windows 10

 We look at why disk management is important, how to do it, and its benefits

-Disk Management is an effective Windows utility that enables users to carry out advanced storage tasks and generally gain a better understanding into how a system's storage drives are operating.
-It's been around since the Windows XP days as a replacement for the fdisk function in Command Prompt and can be used for operations such as creating, extending and deleting drive partitions - useful for things like running two operating systems off one drive.
-It's also good for formatting drives and setting up new ones thanks to its Master Boot Record (MBR) and GUID Partition Table partitioning structure.
+For example, the utility can be used for operations such as creating, extending and deleting drive partitions, which can be useful for things such as running two operating systems from one drive.
+The pre-installed tool is also handy for formatting drives and setting up new ones thanks to its Master Boot Record (MBR) and GUID Partition Table partitioning structure.

 Advantages of Disk Management

-Other tools included in Windows 10's Disk Management utility are freeing up disk space if there are lots of files and folders not being used, defragmenting hard drives to rearrange the files and folders into a more logical order so it's faster to find them and combining drives together to produce a larger, single volume.
+An important function of Disk Management in Windows 10 is its ability to free up valuable disk space.
+If you have lots of files and folders not being used, you can use the utility for defragmenting hard drives, which rearranges your cluttered files and folders into a more logical order.
+Not only does this make it faster to find them, but it also combines drives together to produce a larger, single volume.

-These are the more basic functions of Windows 10's built-in Disk Management feature, but there are lots of more advanced functions that are most commonly used by administrators to determine how the free space is distributed and to work out why things may not be working as fast as they should.
+While this is one of the more basic functions of Windows 10's built-in Disk Management tool, there are lots of more advanced features that are most commonly used by IT administrations to determine how the free space is distributed and to work out why things may not be working as fast as they should.

 Opening Disk Management